Affiliate links on SoundGuys may earn us a commission. Learn more.

 Frequently asked questions about the Audeze LCD-5

-Audeze does not advise this, and our own studies have shown burn-in is a myth.
-It’s possible that performance may improve with use as the headphone stretches and molds to your anatomy over time.
+Audeze does not advise this, and our studies have shown burn-in is a myth.
+Performance may improve with use as the headphone stretches and molds to your anatomy over time.